-Employers who fail to comply with this new section would be subject to a civil penalty of \$500 for the initial violation and \$5,000 for a subsequent violation.
-It would also authorize the Labor Commissioner to issue a citation for any violations.
+Employers who fail to comply with this new section would be subject to a civil penalty of \$500.

-The bill would require the Labor Commissioner to maintain these pay data reports for at least 10 years.
-However, it would be unlawful for any DFEH officer or employee to publicize any "individually identifiable information" obtained through these reports prior to the initiation of any Equal Pay Act or FEHA claim.
-It would also contain a legislative declaration that information obtained through these reports would be considered confidential information and not subject to the California Public Records Act, but would permit the DFEH to develop and publicize aggregate reports via the information provided.
+The bill would provide that it would be unlawful for any DFEH officer or employee to publicize any "individually identifiable information" obtained through these reports prior to the initiation of any Equal Pay Act or FEHA claim.
+It would also provide that information obtained through these reports would be considered confidential information and not subject to the California Public Records Act, but would permit the DFEH to develop and publicize aggregate reports via the information provided.

-Status: Passed the Senate on essentially a party-line vote and is pending in the Assembly.
+Status: Passed the Senate Labor and Industrial Relations and Judiciary Committees, and is pending in the Appropriations Committee.
 Governor Jerry Brown vetoed a bill with similar goals but a slightly different reporting structure (AB 1209) in 2017.